 Finally, in terms of pricing, ultrabooks are clearly more expensive, going for 1,000 dollars or even more.
 Tablets, on the other hand, usually go for 400-500 bucks, but can be bought for as little as 200 dollars as well.

 Even though ultrabooks hold a large number of strong points in a battle with tablets, it is pretty clear that both types of computer devices will prove popular in the near future.
-You should check out our ultrabook tests and some of the best ultrabook reviews over at John’s site, if you need more details about these computers.
+You should check out our ultrabook tests, if you need more details about these computers.

 All in all, ultrabooks and tablets are very different and target different people with various needs.
 They are all fashionable, powerful and functional enough to be top choices for any technology enthusiast and should therefore complete each other rather than eliminate one another from the market.